dmalawey/blog/README.md

 # January 2024

+## 01.05 How to Love a Sibling

+We don't always want the same thing.
+We don't always speak the same love languages.
+We don't have the same needs.
+With all of that, the golden rule doesn't always work.
+"Treat others how you want to be treated" is a starting point.

+1. Know what you want, so you can feel loved.
+2. Know what your sibling wants, and ask if you don't know.
+3. Focus on today.
+If you're talking today, now is the moment to do good.
+4.  get to a position that you both want good outcomes.  even if good looks different for each.
+That's love.
+5. Remember, there is no problem if you cannot offer the first thing they want.
+It's not your job to fulfill the siblings needs - that's their own job.
+It's your job to give from the set of loving things you have available to you.
+It's also fair if they only want one thing at this moment, you haven't offered it, and they don't wish to interact today.
+There is always tomorrow.
+6. Be honest about what you can commit.
+Know yourself enough that you can offer something, you can identify your offering, you can put into words what you identified, and then share your words.
+7. Follow through.
+8. If you mess it up, improve something.
+Actionably.

 ## 01.02 Can you handle the TRUTH?

 True fact: good decisions should be celebrated.
 Can you handle it?